Ayaanh001/Assistant-Chooser/README.md

 </p>

-**Assistant Chooser** is an Android application that allows users to easily set and manage their **default assistant app faster & easier**.
+**Assistant Chooser** allows users to easily set and manage their **default assistant app or You can view, launch, and switch between all available assistants or search apps like [Launchpad Search](https://github.com/Ayaanh001/launchpad-search)
-You can view, launch, and switch between all available assistants or searching apps like Launchpad Search, SpotLight Search directly from the app.
+[SpotLight Search](https://github.com/Ayaanh001/SpotlightSearch)   directly from the app.

 It also provides **quick shortcuts** and **Quick Settings tiles** for faster access to assistant-related actions.